wiseman-timelord/WiseRain/README.md

 ### NOTATION
 - RainMeter will flash up a script, you cannot use loops and variables cannot sustain changes.
 - It is possible to use additional plugins for input on panels, then use rainmeter as a gui for powershell projects.

+### CANCELLATIONS
+- Button to enable/disable monitoring, it would require its own panel just to have a button in order for higher refresh, obviously its better to right-click enable/disable monitor.ini.
+- Top 3 bandwidh using apps, this required special libraries to achieve, at least it was not possible through, cmdlets and .net 4.0.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.